-Spouse means any individual who is a party to a Marriage and under state, federal or provincial law is recognized as a spouse.
+Spouse means any individual who:

+- is a party to a marriage and under state, federal or provincial law is recognized as a spouse; or - is a domestic partner as defined by the Policyholder.

 Spouse does not include:

 - any person who is insured as an Employee; or - any person residing outside the United States or Canada.
 This exclusion does not apply to your Spouse who resides with you while you are on a temporary work assignment outside the United States.